-Still enrolled in your Associate Degree Nursing program?
-Dual enrollment is also available.
+If you are currently enrolled in an Associate Degree Nursing program, dual enrollment is also available.
 Take coursework toward your BSN while still enrolled in your associate degree program.
-Our academic advisors can assist you in selecting specific coursework to jump start your BSN.
+Our academic advisor can assist you in selecting specific coursework to expedite your completion of the BSN.

 One-Year Plan of Study